Home

 Having ALL or CLL hinders your healthy lymphocytes from properly doing their job of protecting you from infection.
 But the ALL type is far deadlier compared to CLL.
 Children with ALL are easy targets for infection.
 A child diagnosed with it must be treated as soon as possible.

-Latest Update: Research is now being done on olive oil's possible role in the prevention of acute lymphocytic leukemic disease in children.
+Research is now being done on olive oil's health benefits in preventing acute lymphocytic leukemic disease in children.

 Children are more fragile against the harmful effects of both ultraviolet and ionizing types of radiation.
-Their cells are still developing and are more prone to damage.
+Their cells are more prone to damage because they are still developing.
+That's why it is important that babies and small children are not overexposed to the heat of the sun especially between 10AM to 4PM.
+If they are, they should be protected.

 Hemophiliac children who take Phosphocol P32 are more susceptible to developing the acute lymphocytic type.
 Phosphocol P32 is a medicine that is prescribed to treat bleeding between the joints in hemophiliac kids.